Discover Beauty ~ Understand Truth ~ Inspire Goodness

 Will I be able to sit in my usual seat?

 Ushers will assist in the seating process prior to Mass and in guiding for the Communion line.
-Seating will be structured working from the center of the pew out.
-We ask that you please follow the Usher’s directions, as it will be different from what you normally experience.
+Please try to sit from the center out.

 What about Holy Water Fonts and Worship Aids and paper Bulletins?